memgraph/docs/products/memgraph/upcoming/tutorials/replication.md

 We'll use Docker to set up and run the cluster on your local machine, so make sure you have it installed and ready, and grab your Memgraph docker image.
 Look [here](https://docs.memgraph.com/memgraph/getting-started/installation/docker-installation) for instructions.
-We assume you have already setup a client for running queries like [mgconsole](https://github.com/memgraph/mgconsole) installed.
+We assume you have already set up a client for running queries like [mgconsole](https://github.com/memgraph/mgconsole) installed.
 You can also use any of the supported drivers like [mgclient](https://github.com/memgraph/mgclient) or any of the Neo4j drivers.

 We fire up the terminal, and for each Memgraph instance (node)  we have to start, we'll